-I want to help you raise ‘iCan Kids’ with the mindset to embrace life and have a go.
-To experience life in all its full glory.
+They are a key components in raising ‘iCan’ kids with the positive mindset to embrace life and have a go & to experience life in all its full glory.

 Every behaviour has a purpose & our job as parents is to be a Detective looking for clues about what’s going on underneath that behaviour.

-If you start to understand that your child’s behaviour is all about trying to get their needs met to feel Connected, Capable & that they Count then I think you’ll find life with kids much easier.
+If you start to understand that your child’s behaviour is all about trying to get their needs met to feel Connected, Capable & that they Count and have some Control about some aspects of their lives then I think you’ll find life with kids much easier.

 Let’s Reframe Not Shame.